 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may issue new shares.
-No changes were made on the objectives, policies or processes during the year ended December 31, 2014 and during the interim period ended June 30, 2015.
+No changes were made on the objectives, policies or processes during the years ended

+December 31, 2015 and 2014.